A&Spire to Illuminate Signature Academic Initiatives

 Pro Ecclesia, Pro Texana.
 Those words embody the mission of Baylor University with an emphasis on both the centricity of ever deepening faith and outstanding academic research that will contribute to the body of knowledge throughout the world.
 The purpose of the Baptist Studies Center for Research (BSCR) is to influence the future of the global community of Baptists by researching the Baptist story and to influence the future of Baylor University by preserving and enhancing the Baptist narrative as part of the University’s work.
-Initiated in the Department of Religion where Baptist historians are already at work, BSCR will be an integral part of the College of Arts & Sciences in partnership with three academic areas: the Department of History, the Department of Religion, and the J.M.
+Initiated in the Department of Religion where Baptist historians are already at work, the BSCR will be an integral part of the College of Arts & Sciences in partnership with three academic areas: the Department of History, the Department of Religion, and the J.M.
 Dawson Institute for Church-State Studies.
-Faculty in BSCR will collaborate with departments and other academic units across the Baylor campus, including the George W. Truett Theological Seminary, the Diana R. Garland School of Social Work, and the Baylor University Libraries.
+Faculty in the BSCR will collaborate with departments and other academic units across the Baylor campus, including the George W. Truett Theological Seminary, the Diana R. Garland School of Social Work, and the Baylor University Libraries.

-Core objectives of the BSCR include sponsoring research in Baptist Studies; promoting a Ph.D. in History and Religion with an emphasis in Baptist Studies; collaborating with Baptist scholarly professional organizations such as the National Association of Baptist Professors of Religion and the Baptist History and Heritage Society; establishing an endowed lecture series focused on Baptist Identity; and sponsoring undergraduate and graduate student travel for research to Baylor sites, as well as other student educational opportunities.
+Core objectives of the BSCR include sponsoring research in Baptist Studies; promoting a PhD in History and Religion with an emphasis in Baptist Studies; collaborating with Baptist scholarly professional organizations such as the National Association of Baptist Professors of Religion and the Baptist History and Heritage Society; establishing an endowed lecture series focused on Baptist identity; and sponsoring undergraduate and graduate student travel for research to Baylor sites, as well as other student educational opportunities.

 The endowed lecture series on the role of religious liberty and the separation of church and state, as central aspects of Baptist identity, will involve collaboration with the J. M. Dawson Institute of Church-State Studies.
-BSCR will support the work of visiting scholars who are specialists in various dimensions of Baptist studies in order to facilitate research, enhance the work of Baptist undergraduate and graduate students, and present the historic Baptist witness to the public.
+The BSCR will support the work of visiting scholars who are specialists in various dimensions of Baptist studies in order to facilitate research, enhance the work of Baptist undergraduate and graduate students, and present the historic Baptist witness to the public.

 Although the current ecclesial and academic setting is not friendly to denominational causes, the Baptist story has contributed in a significant manner to the Christian church, cultures, and human flourishing through the centuries.
 “The preservers of history are as heroic as its makers.”
-Thus proclaims the lettering on Pat Neff Hall.
+Thus proclaims an inscription on Baylor's Pat Neff Hall.
 The BSCR will use the resources of the present to preserve the past, the history of more than 400 years of Baptist tradition, and in so doing contribute to the future of Baptist life.
 A significant aspect of ensuring that the history and mission of Baylor University continues is to endow a chair in Baptist Studies.

 The world of church and Baptist life keeps changing, but the move to the future must be informed by history and theological tradition.
 Research supported by the BSCR will inform that present and future life by providing the logical context for this work.
 The endowed chair and a vibrant BSCR will ensure an ongoing Baptist voice at Baylor and contribute to both Ecclesia and Texana.